+Rapporteur summary:

+Most of companies agreed to consider intra-DU case only in Rel-17 in order to reduce the user plane impacts.

+Proposal 7: RAN2 prefer to restrict the scope of the deployment only for intra-DU case in Rel-17.

 According to the companies contributions, companies think the RAN2 impact on CA and RF impacts of L1/L2 mobility is quite limited i.e. only UE capability issues will be expected.
 RAN1 seem to support intra-frequency scenarios (i.e. serving and non-serving cells share the same SSB frequency) but inter-frequency cases (i.e. serving and non-serving cells have different SSB frequency) bring some more issues (e.g. measurement gaps, UE capabilities, etc).
 In addition, many companies provided the comments that the decision/answer to support intra- and inter- frequency is up to RAN4.